mt809/HelloMyoSwift/README.md

 Re-write of the original [Myo iOS app](https://developer.thalmic.com/downloads) that comes with the SDK in Swift 3

-This project is originally based on: https://github.com/yagudaev/HelloMyoSwift and completely re-writting to work with the latest MyoKit 0.5.2 and upgraded to Swift 3.
+This project is originally based on [yagudaev's project] (https://github.com/yagudaev/HelloMyoSwift) and completely re-writting to work with the latest MyoKit 0.5.2 and upgraded to Swift 3.

 # Changes